The City of Dreaming Books: Plot

-Protagonist Optimus Yarnspinner (Hildegunst von Mythenmetz in the German text) is a Lindworm (a race of bibliophile dinosaurs) who inherits a perfectly written manuscript from his mentor.
+Protagonist Optimus Yarnspinner (Hildegunst von Mythenmetz in the German text) is a Lindworm (a species of bibliophile dinosaurs) who inherits a perfectly written manuscript from his mentor.
 Its author went to Bookholm, the center of the Zamonian book trade, and was not heard of again.

 Seeking adventure as well as inspiration for his own writing, Optimus travels to Bookholm in search of the mysterious author.
-A publisher directs him to Pfistomefel Smyke, who controls the book trade by means of musical hypnosis.
+A publisher directs him to Pfistomefel Smyke (Phistomefel Smeik in the German text), who controls the book trade by means of musical hypnosis.
 Smyke pretends to help, but then reveals that he hates art and that a truly gifted author would raise the bar and hurt the market for mass-produced fiction.
 Smyke drugs Optimus and transfers him to the catacombs of Bookholm.

 The catacombs are a labyrinth of old, disused shops and storerooms beneath the city.
 They are inhabited by all kinds of monsters as well as bookhunters, brutish mercenaries who only care for the high prices that rare old books can fetch on the surface.
-As Optimus tries to navigate the labyrinth, he falls victim to a bookhunter’s trap and almost gets eaten by a spider-like sphinxxx.
+As Optimus tries to navigate the labyrinth, he falls victim to a bookhunter’s trap and almost gets eaten by a spider-like sphinx.
 A bookhunter saves him, only to try and to sell Optimus’ body parts as trophies to fans of lindworm literature.
 The hunter is killed by an unseen force.

 By means of hypnosis, Optimus is guided to the cave of the booklings, a race of one-eyed creatures who live by reading and memorizing books.
 There he finds some respite, but when the cave is attacked by bookhunters, Optimus has to flee again.

 Optimus comes to Shadowhall Castle, home of the Shadow King, a giant who is the mortal enemy of bookhunters.
 The Shadow King takes a liking to Optimus and tutors him in the art of writing.
 Eventually he reveals himself to be the mysterious author of the manuscript.
 Many years ago, he showed his manuscript to Smyke and was transformed into a golem made of an alchemistic paper that is nearly indestructible but will catch fire if exposed to natural light.
 He was banished to the catacombs and Smyke put a price on his head, leading to the Shadow King’s feud with the bookhunters.

 The Shadow King takes Optimus close to the surface where they are ambushed by the bookhunters.
 The booklings save them by hypnotizing the bookhunters so that they kill themselves.
 The Shadow King confronts Smyke and kills him, then commits suicide by stepping out into the sun.
 The resulting fire destroys Bookholm.
 Optimus flees with a copy of the antique and fearsome Bloody Book and embarks on his own literary career.